4. User Experience Design¶

 Discovery Page

-To enable authentication via the IT-Wallet System, the Relying Party MAY replace its existing Discovery Page with the version provided in the Official Resources.
+To enable Authentication via the IT-Wallet System, the Relying Party MAY replace its existing Discovery Page with the version provided in the Official Resources.

 Alternatively, the Relying Party MAY maintain its own Discovery Page but MUST integrate the Authentication Button as specified in the Authentication Button section.

-the page MUST display all available Digital Identity Authentication methods, including the IT-Wallet System Authentication through the Authentication Button;
+MUST display all available Digital Identity Authentication methods, including the IT-Wallet System Authentication through the Authentication Button;

-The page SHOULD provide essential supporting information to help the User make an informed and conscious choice.
+SHOULD provide essential supporting information to help the User make an informed and conscious choice.

-If the User accesses the Discovery Page from a different Touchpoint than the one where the Wallet Instance is activated (cross-device), selecting IT-Wallet System Authentication MUST redirect the User to the QR code page.
+If the User accesses the Discovery Page from a different Touchpoint than the one where the Wallet Instance is activated (cross-device), selecting IT-Wallet System Authentication MUST redirect the User to the QR Code Page.

 If the User accesses the Discovery Page from the same Touchpoint where the Wallet Instance is activated (same-device), the selection MUST trigger the opening of the User's Wallet Instance.